 The Canal fleet transports petrochemical feedstocks, processed chemicals, pressurized products, black oil, and refined petroleum products along the Gulf Intracoastal Waterway, the Mississippi River below Baton Rouge, Louisiana, and the Houston Ship Channel.
 Petrochemical feedstocks and certain pressurized products are transported from one plant to another plant for further processing.
-Processed chemicals and certain pressurized products are transported to waterfront terminals and products such as No. 6 fuel oil are transported directly to the end users.
+Processed chemicals and certain pressurized products are moved to waterfront terminals and chemical plants.
+Black oil is transported to waterfront terminals and products such as No. 6 fuel oil are transported directly to the end users.
 Refined petroleum products are transported to waterfront terminals along the Gulf Intracoastal Waterway for distribution.